mjcarley/nbi/JOSS/paper.md

 	\,
 	\mathrm{d}S(\mathbf{y}),
 \end{equation}
-where $G$ is the Green's function for the problem.
+where $G(\mathbf{x},\mathbf{y})$ is the Green's function for the problem.
 For points lying on the surface, the left hand side is replaced by $\phi/2$ and the equation is interpreted as a boundary integral equation to be solved subject to an appropriate boundary condition.
 By default, NBI implements a Neumann (surface normal derivative) boundary condition as that most appropriate to acoustic scattering and to potential problems in fluid dynamics.

 # Features